-Only the Senior Head of School has the power to exclude a child from the academy.
-The Senior Head of School may exclude a pupil for one or more fixed periods, for up to 45 days in any one academic year.
-The Senior Head of School may also exclude a pupil permanently.
+Only the Head of School has the power to exclude a child from the academy.
+The Head of School may exclude a pupil for one or more fixed periods, for up to 45 days in any one academic year.
+The Head of School may also exclude a pupil permanently.

-Before taking such a step the Senior Head of School will have taken advice from the Hub Council, Aspire board, the Education Welfare Service, County Psychological Service or the school medical officer.
+Before taking such a step the Head of School will have taken advice from the Hub Council, Aspire board, and possibly the Education Welfare Service, County Psychological Service or the school medical officer.

-If the Senior Head of School excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.
-At the same time, the Senior Head of School makes it clear to the parents that they can appeal against the decision to the Hub Council.
+If the Head of School excludes a child, s/he informs the parents immediately, giving reasons for the exclusion.
+At the same time, the Head of School makes it clear to the parents that they can appeal against the decision to the Hub Council.
 The academy informs the parents how to make any such appeal.

-The Senior Head of School informs the Local Authority (LA) and the Hub Council about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The Head of School informs the Local Authority (LA), Advisory Board, and the Hub Council about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.

-The Hub Council itself cannot either exclude a child or extend the exclusion period made by the Senior Head of School.
+The Hub Council itself cannot either exclude a child or extend the exclusion period made by the Head of School.

-Your child may be excluded from school by the Senior Head of School for a number of reasons, and for anything from a half-day to permanently.
+Your child may be excluded from school by the Head of School for a number of reasons, and for anything from a half-day to permanently.

-Warbstow C P School will adhere to the Senior Head of School legislation guidance 'Exclusion from maintained schools, Academies and pupil referral units in England Sept 2012' which relates to:
+Warbstow Primary Academy will adhere to the Head of School legislation guidance 'Exclusion from maintained schools, Academies and pupil referral units in England Sept 2012' which relates to: